AnicetNgrt/jiro-nn/examples/housing/cr.typ

 The final step in having the same defaults as the Keras framework, was using the _Adam_ optimizer instead of Momentum.

-It uses the momentum and moving average of the gradient to update the parameters, allowing it to handle sparse gradients and noisy data, like ours, more efficiently.
+I won't get into the details of its implementation, but it uses a combination of past gradients like Momentum SGD, and also a combination of past squared gradients, both weighted by two momentum-like hyperparameters $alpha$ and $beta$, allowing it to converge even faster to the global minimum in theory.

 I implemented Adam by following the algorithm found in the original paper @adam.
-It introduced a few additional hyperparameters that I set to Keras' defaults.
+I then set $alpha$ and $beta$ to Keras' defaults, $0.9$ and $0.999$.

 With the King County house price regression problem it does not perform better than SGD nor Momentum with default parameters.
 It converges faster to a low loss during the $10$ initial epochs, but it gets floored at an higher error than SGD or Momentum in the long run.
 After some hyperparameter fine-tuning maybe it would perform better, or maybe I should try optimized versions of it @betteradam  but I haven't got time to try that yet.